rrojan/enforcer/README.md

 <WIP>

-Enforcer simplified the tedious validation process in Go applications.
+Enforcer simplifies the tedious validation process in Go applications.
 Forget messy validation code, enforcer is here to enforce your will with a few Go tags and maps.

 ### See `main.go` for example gin application using Enforcer